m3iz/m3iz/README.md

 ## 👋 About me:

-I am Nikita Saveliev, a graduate of the Bauman Moscow State Technical University (BMSTU) with a degree in Design and Technology of Electronic Equipment Manufacturing.
+I am Nikita, a graduate of the Bauman Moscow State Technical University (BMSTU) with a degree in Design and Technology of Electronic Equipment Manufacturing.
 I specialize in embedded systems development and have extensive experience working with microcontrollers, RTOS, and low-level programming.
 ![trophy](https://github-profile-trophy.vercel.app/?username=m3iz)
 ## 🔧 Skills